hellokimber/hellokimber/README.md

 ### Hello there ✨

-👩‍💻 I'm a visual designer who is diving into the code world!
+I'm a visual designer who enjoys building with code!
+This is the place to view my course work and personal code projects.

-🌱 I'm currently learning HTML, CSS and Vanilla JavaScript through SuperHi courses and my own side projects.
+🌱 I'm currently learning HTML, CSS and Vanilla JavaScript.

 🎨 I love making stuff and crafting stories—even better when I get to do both together!